Adding audio narration to your Substack posts can help you gain and retain subscribers â and you donât even have to use your own voice.

 "Our evidence suggests that the audio edition is a very effective retention tool; once you come to rely on it, you wonât unsubscribe." â Tom Standage, Deputy Editor at The Economistâ´

 Narration can also help you grow your subscriber list.
-Making your Substack posts listenable helps you tap into the huge demand for audio content, allowing you to attract and engage people who cannot or will not read â or who simply prefer to listen.
+Making your Substack posts listenable helps you tap into the huge demand for audio content, allowing you to attract and engage people with listening needs and preferences.
 Plus, our research suggests that listeners are more valuable than readers.

 Creating audio versions of your Substack posts also gives you access to new distribution channels, most notably podcast platforms.
 This can help you build your following via platforms like Apple Podcasts, Spotify, and Google Podcasts.